-For all residential development located within a Living Z zone
+For all residential development located within an Outline Development Plan

-- 4.13.1 The maximum height of any fence between the front building façade and the street, or a private Right of Way or shared access over which the allotment has legal access, shall be 1m.
-For allotments with frontage to more than one road, any fencing on the secondary road boundary is to be no higher than 1.8m. - 4.13.2 Garages are to occupy no more than 50% of the width of the building façade facing the road, or a private Right of Way or shared access over which the allotment has legal access.
+- 4.13.1 The maximum height of any fence between the front building façade and the street or a private Right of Way or shared access over which the allotment has legal access, shall be 1m.
+For allotments with frontage to more than one road, this rule shall only apply to the façade that includes the front entrance to the allotment, with fencing on the other road frontage to be no higher than 1.8m. - 4.13.2 Garages are to occupy no more than 50% of the width of the building façade facing the road, or a private Right of Way or shared access over which the allotment has legal access.